pmanzoni/loractp/README.md

 ## Folder `loractp`

-The code in this folder is written in MicroPython and tested on a [LoPy4](https://pycom.io/product/lopy4/) quadruple bearer MicroPython enabled development board.
+The code in this folder is written in MicroPython and tested on:

+* Pycom LoPy3 development board (discontinued)
+* [LoPy4](https://pycom.io/product/lopy4/) quadruple bearer MicroPython enabled development board.

+Pycom MicroPython 1.20.0.rc13 [v1.9.4-94bb382] on 2019-08-22; LoPy with ESP32

 File `loractp.py` includes the class definition.
 File `boot.py` simply disables the WiFi to limit interferences.